MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. On the Success page, to copy the token, select **Copy to clipboard** and then select **Close**.

+1. Save a copy of the token to Notepad.

-    You use this token when you configure the agent.
+    You will use this token when you configure the agent.

 1. Navigate to your DevOps organization, and then select **Organization settings**.